elisdanga/Additional_Resources/Haskell/Classes/Week 4 - More list comprehension/README.md

 Define a function that removes the first element of a list.
 Throw an error if the list does not have elements.

 ## Task 5
-Define a function that removes the element "a" from the list "lst" by using a built-in function for the first solution and with pattern matching for the second.
+Define a function that removes the element "a" from the list "lst".
+Solve the exercise with one line of code.

 ## Task 6
 Define a function that forms a list from the last k elements of the list "lst".